 A total of 45 points were scored in the 2020 Gator Bowl, which means only the under paid off.

 The books will have a football, college football, college football playoffs, or bowl games tab you can click through to find all of the current game odds and available betting markets once the bowl game matchups are set.

-Most bowl game matchups will be set after the College Football Playoff selection committee releases its final rankings for the 2021-22 season, on Sunday, Dec.
-19, 2021.
-The odds for each NCAA Division I FBS bowl game should come out almost immediately after that.
+Most bowl game matchups will be set after the College Football Playoff selection committee releases its final rankings for the season.
+The odds for each NCAA Division I FBS bowl game come out almost immediately after that.